 | Primary Suite | 3,200 sq. ft. (+ 1,100 sq. ft. of terraces) |

-The estate sits at 21 Park Lane Circle, a location associated with extreme wealth and privacy.
-What defines this property is not just its address, but how it commands attention.
+The estate sits at 21 Park Lane Circle, an address associated with extreme wealth and privacy.
+What defines this property is not just its location, but how it commands attention within the area.

-Spanning roughly 50,000 square feet on a two-acre plot, the home immediately surpasses the scale of surrounding estates.
+Spanning roughly 50,000 square feet on a two-acre plot, Drake’s house immediately surpasses the scale of surrounding estates.
 Most properties in The Bridle Path range between 15,000 and 25,000 square feet.
-Drake’s estate doubles that, shifting it from luxury to dominance.
+This residence effectively doubles that, shifting it from luxury to something far more dominant in presence.

 The scale becomes even clearer when viewed through pricing metrics.
 At an estimated $100 million for 50,000 square feet, the property sits around $2,000 per square foot.
 By comparison, most luxury homes in The Bridle Path typically range between $800 and $1,200 per square foot depending on age and finishes.

-The Embassy blends 19th-century Beaux-Arts architecture with modern Art Deco interiors, creating a structure that feels both classic and contemporary.
+The Embassy blends 19th-century Beaux-Arts architecture with modern Art Deco interiors, creating a structure that feels both timeless and contemporary.

-Designed by Ferris Rafauli, the property relies on long-lasting materials such as solid limestone, bronze, exotic woods, and Nero Marquina marble.
-These choices are structural as much as aesthetic.
+Designed by Ferris Rafauli, the home relies on enduring materials such as solid limestone, bronze, exotic woods, and Nero Marquina marble.
+These choices are structural as much as aesthetic, reinforcing the idea that the house was built for longevity rather than trend.

 The Great Room: Monumental Design